pcca-matrix/PCCA-Layout/README.md

 [![Theme PCCA](http://img.youtube.com/vi/tQFLZIega1M/0.jpg)](https://youtu.be/tQFLZIega1M "Theme PCCA")

 ## Restrictions
-you MUST in AM config set startup mode to "display menu" and "Allow Exit from 'Display Menu' to No.
+It is MANDATORY to set in Attract-Mode options: General->Startup Mode to 'Show Display Menu' and Displays->'Display Menu Options->'Allow Exit from 'Display Menu' to 'No'.

 ## Theme.xml
 It's possible to add to your artwork xml tag , width and height for auto resizing artworks medias